gooseberry/gooseberry.github.io/_games/quake-ii.md

 The installation script will take a few minutes to complete.
 Once the it's done, you can start the game by clicking on the *Quake 2* from the ChromeOS Application Launcher.
 The icon will be located in a group labelled *Linux apps*.
 Have Fun!

 # Additional Information
 This game runs on the Yamagi game engine.
-Check out teh official Yamagi Quake website to get more information about how this game engine works.
+Check out the official Yamagi Quake website to get more information about how this game engine works.

  [Yamagi <i class="fas fa-external-link-alt"></i>](https://www.yamagi.org/quake2/){: .btn btn-success}